AaronTsamaltoupis/USB/programming/PYTHON.md

 new categories can be added to the dictionary afterwards: directory["newcategory"] = value

+delete key:
+ del(dectionary[categoryname])

+ listing all keys of a dictionary: dictionary.keys()
+ .keys() returns no list even if it looks like it type(dictionary.keys()) returns dict_keys

+for key in dictionary:
+  code

+loops through every key in a dictionary

+check whether variable in dictionary: variable in dictionary checks whether "variable" is a key in "dictionary"kk

 ###get_method
 dictionary.get("categoryname")
     -also returns value assigned to categoryname but returns None if categoryname doesn't exist in the dictionary